MEET THE STAFF

 Tiffany Yap, Senior Scientist and Wildlife Corridor Advocate

-Tiffany works with the Urban Wildlands program to protect biodiversity and environmental health at the interface between humans and the natural environment.
+Tiffany (she/her) works with the Urban Wildlands program to protect biodiversity and environmental health at the interface between humans and the natural environment.
 Before joining the Center she was a scientific researcher investigating global patterns of amphibian disease and the impacts of wildlife trade.
 She also worked as a field biologist, focusing mainly on amphibians, marine intertidal habitats and fisheries.
 She holds a bachelor’s in biology from UC Berkeley as well as a master’s in environmental health science and a doctorate in environmental science and engineering from UCLA.

 Contact: Oakland, CA, 510.844.7100 ext.
 339, email Tiffany